ferrugemjs/library/README.md

 ```

-****set+attribute name:****
+***set+attribute name:***

-By implementing the method with the module attribute in CamelCase format your module will be notified when there is any change to the way template attribute
+By implementing the method with the module attribute in CamelCase format your module will be notified when there is any change to the way template attribute.

 eg.
 ``` typescript
 setName(name:string){